-In daily and weekly papers, articles are written in the three official languages (Luxembourgish, French and German) and sometimes in English as well.
+In daily and weekly papers, articles are written mostly in German, often in French and sometimes in English.
 Certain newspapers are printed only in French; although an English-language monthly journal is also published.
 Moreover, the government is reforming the press subsidy system to include online media in recognition of the shifting media landscape.

 Media coverage is often reactive, when issues have already reached the public in the form of draft legislation or through parliamentary debate.
 Furthermore, media outlets are quite often used as instruments by interest groups or lobbyists seeking to influence government decision-making in its early stages.
 Such procedures often have a strong influence on government thinking, as political actors need to take into account views and opinions that are published in the media.
-In addition, since the 2013 general election, social media has become more important due to the increasing number of social media users, and potential for disseminating information easily and rapidly.
+In addition, since the 2013 general election and especially since the 2018 elections, social media has become more important due to the increasing number of social media users, and potential for disseminating information easily and rapidly.

 Reporting has lost some of its partisan bias.
 Most media outlets, especially newspapers, have adopted more balanced reporting to preserve or enlarge their audience.
 The media does play an important role in uncovering information behind government scandals or issues.
-One example is the extensive media coverage of the so-called Bommeleer affair (a series of bombings of public infrastructure in the 1980s) that was finally brought to court.
+One example is the extensive media coverage of the so-called Bommeleer affair (a series of bombings of public infrastructure in the 1980s) that was finally brought to court, but without a result.
 Allegations of dubious activities of the State Secret Service (SREL) also received extensive media coverage and were subsequently the subject of a special parliamentary inquiry.
-In these two events, media outlets played an crucial role in bringing light to issues that were not made clear by public prosecutors.
+In these two events, media outlets played a crucial role in bringing light to issues that were not made clear by public prosecutors.

 "Das Bommeleeër-Dossier."
-Luxemburger Wort, www.wort.lu/de/lokales/das-bommeleeer-dossier-5092c3a9e4b0fe37043e8be8.
-Accessed 21 Feb.
-2017.
+Luxemburger Wort. www.wort.lu/de/lokales/das-bommeleeer-dossier-5092c3a9e4b0fe37043e8be8.
+Accessed 24 Oct.
+2018.